 Matcha Milk Pops

 If you’re worried that sugar will give your kids too much energy, definitely steer clear of this one.
 But for adults, a Matcha pop could become your new best friend.
 Say goodbye to lethargy caused by sunny afternoons and perk up with a Matcha popsicle.
 Our Matcha Milk Pops are super easy – with just four ingredients and a few steps.
 You can use milk or a milk alternative to make this recipe vegan, too.
-While Grade A Matcha is perfectly fine for an ice pop, you can step up your ice pop game and use Ceremonial Grade Matcha for an extra special Summer dessert.
+While Grade A Matcha is perfectly fine for an ice pop, you can step up your ice pop game and use Matchasticks for an extra special Summer dessert.

 You can find even more ice pop ideas on the Art of Tea Pinterest.
 And if you’re planning on skipping the popsicle molds this year and sticking to iced tea, be sure to check out our Iced Tea collection.